ExtendRealityLtd/VRTK/DOCUMENTATION.md

    * `Quaternion` - The reported rotation of the direction indicator.

 The GetRotation method returns the current reported rotation of the direction indicator.

+#### SetMaterialColor/2

+  > `public virtual void SetMaterialColor(Color color, bool validity)`

+  * Parameters
+   * `Color color` - The colour to update the direction indicatormaterial to.
+   * `bool validity` - Determines if the colour being set is based from a valid location or invalid location.
+  * Returns
+   * _none_

+The SetMaterialColor method sets the current material colour on the direction indicator.

 ---